Okabe-Rintarou-0/Minik8s/README.md

 ![Autoscaler](./readme-images/autoscaler_structure.svg)

+`replicaSet controller` can fetch the statuses of running pods, and dynamically keep the number of pods consistent with given `replicas`.
+Once the number of pods is inconsistent with `replicas`, the controller will create/delete pods through apis provided by `api-server`.

+Notice that all these jobs is done by a worker.
+Once a `replicaSet` was created, the controller will create a corresponding worker to monitor the number of pods, through a synchronization loop.

+For `hpa`, there is also a controller.
+Once a `hpa` is created, it will also create a corresponding worker.
+Likewise, the worker will monitor given metrics(we support `cpu utilization` and `gpu utilization` now).

+Take `cpu utilization` for example, `hpa worker` will monitor the status of a given `replicaSet`, which contains the cpu and memory utilization.
+The worker will compare the `cpu utilization` to the benchmark specified by user.
+If `cpu utilization` of the replicaSet is higher than the benchmark, it will dynamically increase the `replicas` of the replicaSet.
+Therefore, the corresponding replicaSet worker can create more pods to balance the workload.

+We reuse the implementation of `replicaSet`, making its `replicas` **mutable**.
+We can dynamically change it through apis provided by `api-server`.
+You can see that we also reuse this feature in `workflow`.

 #### Visualization

 The pod resources monitor is based on `cAdvisor`, `Prometheus` and `Grafana`.

 <img src="./readme-images/autoscaler_visualization.svg" alt="Autoscaler 5" style="zoom:50%;" />

+All the worker nodes will start a `cAdvisor` container, which will continuously collect the status of docker containers.
+`cAdvisor` is based on `docker stats`, and can expose metrics which can be used by `Prometheus`.

+`Prometheus` can collect all metrics produced by `cAdvisor` and exposed them to `Grafana`.

+`Grafana` can visualize the metrics in customized dashboard.

 We recommend you to use grafana dashboard with UID `11277` and `893`.